ProjectMoon/matrix-dicebot/README.md

 password = 'thisismypassword'
 ```

-Of course replacing all the necessary fields.
-Then you can run the
+Make sure to replace the information with your own.
+Then you can run
-"dicebot" binary pointing at that, and it will log in and hum along
+the "dicebot" binary.
+It takes the path to the configuration file as
-and do its thing.
+its single argument.

-You can also just run it on the command line with the `dicebot-cmd`
+You can also run it on the command line with the `dicebot-cmd`
 command, which expects you to feed it one of the command expressions
 as shown above, and will give you the plaintext response.